nirnejak/nirnejak/README.md

 - 🔭 I’m currently working on ... `Saleor Storefront`
 - 🌱 I’m currently learning ... `TypeScript and GraphQL`
 - 👯 I’m looking to collaborate on ... `Open Source Projects`
-- 🤔 I’m looking for help with ... `JAM Stack and GraphQL`
+- 🤔 I’m looking for help with ... `Node.js and GraphQL`
 - 💬 Ask me about ... `JavaScript`
 - 📫 How to reach me: ...
 [Visit my website](https://nirnejak.com)
 - ⚡ Fun fact: ...
 I love tacos 🌮